Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex6Task1" />
 #### Task 1 - Adding Model Classes####

 Unlike ViewModels, which are created just to pass information from the Controller to the View, Model classes are built to contain and manage data and domain logic.
 In this task you will add two model classes to represent these concepts: **Genre** and **Album**.
-In the next Hands-on Lab, these classes will be hooked to a database, mapping each one of them to a table.

 1. If not already open, start Microsoft Visual Studio 11 Express Beta for Web from **Start** | **All Programs** | **Microsoft Visual Studio 11 Express** | **Visual Studio 11 Express Beta for Web**.